raviparashar16/indoor-rssi-mobile-robot/README.md

 # Related publication

 This dataset is used in the below paper.
 Please cite the below paper when you use this dataset repository.
-**R. Parashar and R. Parasuraman, "Particle Filter Based Localization of Access Points Using Direction of Arrival on Mobile Robots".
-In Vehicular Technology Conference VTC-Fall 2020.** CAVVTC Workshop: https://cavvtc.weebly.com/program.html
+**Parashar, Ravi, and Ramviyas Parasuraman.
+"Particle filter based localization of access points using direction of arrival on mobile robots."
+2020 IEEE 92nd Vehicular Technology Conference (VTC2020-Fall).
+IEEE, 2020.**

 # References